Filter

 - How to contact deeds customer support team?

-- What's the process to sign the deed?
+You can also reach out directly by calling 999 144 1150 or by emailing escrituracion@lopezrosa.com. - What's the process to sign the deed?

 It is an essential requirement that the lot is fully paid off.
 To start the process, the client must request via email at escrituracion@lopezrosa.com to begin the process, providing the full name of the owner and the lot(s) to be notarized.